 If you choose not to provide the information it may affect our ability to respond and deliver services.

 You will generally be able to remain anonymous or use a pseudonym when interacting with us.
-However, it may not always be possible for this to occur—for example, when we are authorised or required under the law to deal with individuals who have identified themselves.
+However, it may not always be possible for this to occur—for example, when we are required by law to deal only with individuals who have identified themselves or we need to verify your identity before you can represent an entity.
 We will inform you if you are unable to remain anonymous or use a pseudonym when dealing with us.

 Types of personal information that we hold

-The Commission only collects personal information that is necessary for, or directly related to its functions or activities.
+The Commission only collects your personal information where the collection is necessary for, or directly related to its functions or activities.
 It may include:

 - personal contact details